 “There is a significant opportunity for us to start to teach our audience of how engaging daily fantasy can be [with the agreement],” Wandell said.

 A partnership with a daily fantasy sports entity wouldn’t have even been possible at the beginning of 2019.
 However, in February, the Tour changed its policy to allow Official Marketing Partnerships and title sponsorships with companies in the DFS space.

 And while the relationship with sports betting is much more arm’s length for now, that, too, could eventually evolve.
-Wandell labels the PGA as “big supporters” of regulated sports betting, acknowledging how effective the activity also is in fan engagement as long there are integrity and social responsibility provisions.
+Wandell labels the PGA as “big supporters” of online sports betting in the US, acknowledging how effective the activity also is in fan engagement as long there are integrity and social responsibility provisions.